tonethar/IGME-430-Spring-2021/projects/project-1-FAQ.md

 - You can insert breakpoints in your client code (the JavaScript in your `<script>` tag) by using the Chrome web inspector:
   - this has been ddemo, so many times, in 330

+### I-E. Head to Discord
+- After you have made attempts to debug your code, and had limited success, it's time to head to Discord and see if your fellow students can help:
+  - the time you spent debugging has hopely narrowed down the scope of the issue!
+  - so that other people can help you, you'll need to:
+    -  describe how the problem happens
+    -  give an example of the output you received - screenshots are really helpful
+    -  tell us what the expected output is
+    -  describe what you've done to attempt to fix the problem on your own
+  - be aware:
+    - it's OK to share code snippets
+    - but DO NOT otherwise share too much your code with your classmates
+  - If you are still stuck:
+    - push your latest code to GitHub
+    - send the professor an email with the GitHub and Heroku links
+    - be sure to document & describe the issue
+ - PS:
+   - Yes, it's still OK to shortcut this debug process occasionally - for example:
+     - *Is anyone else getting the `"no-restricted-syntax"` error when you run ESLint?*

 <a id="project-requirements" />

 <hr><hr>